Rian1010/Charity-Website/README.md

 ## Acknowledgements
 I was inspired to do this project from [Code Institute](https://www.codeinstitute.net/).
 Thank you to my mentor, Antonija Simic to guide me throughout the process of the project!
-Thank you to the tutors, Haley, Tim, Xavier, Stephan, Kevin, Michael, Samantha and Niel for helping me with the problems that I encountered.
+Thank you to the tutors, Haley, Tim, Xavier, Anna, Stephan, Kevin, Michael, Samantha and Niel for helping me with the problems that I encountered.